Shamza776/Survey/README.md

 ## Survey

-**Description:** This is a simple beginner project I did as I practised my HTML  and CSS coding skills.
+**Description:** This is a simple beginner project I did as I practised my HTML  and CSS.

 **Project:**  `Survey`